 Du Pré Grants

-The Du Pré Grants, supported by Stichting MS Research (the Dutch MS Research Foundation), fund short visits by researchers and clinicians from low- and middle-income countries to established MS research centres outside their own country, either to learn from each other or to carry out parts of joint research projects.
+The Du Pré Grants fund short visits by researchers and clinicians from low and middle-income countries to established MS research centres outside their own country or within their country of origin (see info page for full changes to eligibility).

 Visits generally last between two and six months.
 Each grant is up to a maximum of £6,000 GBP.
 The funds are intended to go towards travel and living costs, or to supplement an existing grant to extend a visit.